faridg/sql-statements/README.md

-# List of some of the most common SQL statements
+# List of common SQL statements